PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: VPUFormer: Proposed Architecture

+Each element $\rho_{i,j}$ in $\rho$ reflects the representation similarity between the $i$-th prompt in $z_q$ and the $j$-th pixel in $z_v$.
+It is expected that the similarity value $\rho_{i,j}$ is $1$ when the $j$-th pixel belongs to the mask indicated by the $i$-th prompt, otherwise $0$.
+As a result, we design a Prompt-to-Pixel (P$^2$C) loss, which is calculated as follows:

-where $\mathcal{P}$ and $\mathcal{N}$ denote positive and negative pixel sets in the ground truth, and $Y_{i,j}$ represents the $j$-th ground-truth label located on the mask corresponding to the $i$-th interaction.
-The $\text{P}^2\text{CL}$ loss function is expressed as:
+where $\mathcal{P}$ denotes a set of the matching (prompt, pixel) pairs, and $Y_{i,j}$ represents a pair of the $i$-th prompt and the $j$-th pixel.
+Finally, the $\text{P}^2\text{C}$ loss function is expressed as:

 where $L=\frac{H}{4} \times \frac{W}{4}$ is the flatten length.
-The $\text{P}^2\text{CL}$ loss can well pull features closer between the representations of positive prompts and the corresponding image features, as well as push away the negative elements.
-As a result, the mapping feature better reflects a user's intention to capture the desired segmentation mask.
+The $\text{P}^2\text{C}$ loss well pulls closer the representations of prompts and the corresponding pixel features, as well as pushes away the non-matching pairs, promoting our model to learn robust features for prompts and images to bridge the representation gap between them.
+As a result, the prompt could better help predict the desired mask based on consistent feature representations.

-Finally, the total loss is calculated as the sum of the NFL loss~\cite{RITM_sofiiuk2022reviving}, DICE loss~\cite{dice_milletari2016v}, and the proposed P$^2$CL loss:
+On this basis, our approach integrates three losses including the weighted cumulative NFL loss~\cite{RITM_sofiiuk2022reviving, sun2024cfr}, the DICE loss~\cite{dice_milletari2016v}, and the proposed P$^2$C loss to train the model, which is expressed as:

-where $\lambda$ is a hyperparameter to adjust the scale of $\mathbb{\ell }_{\text{P}^2\text{CL}}$.
+where $\lambda$ is a hyperparameter to adjust the scale of $\mathbb{\ell }_{\text{P}^2\text{C}}$.